magalek/FieldObservationPackage/README.md

 # FieldObservationPackage

-A tool whichs allows you to use `[ObserveField]` attribute on various fields in your code, which shows their value in custom **FieldObserverWindow**.
+A tool whichs allows you to use `[ObserveField]` attribute on various fields in your code, which shows their value in **FieldObserver** Window.

 # Example usage: